Caring for your aging parent is one of the most challenging things people endure in their lifetime. Make it less intimidating by being prepared.

 In this article, we provide checklists for preparing for long-term care, caring for an aging parent, and the things you should look for when visiting a parent in a senior living facility.

 These checklist items are things you and your aging parent should cover at some point before long-term care is needed.
 By paying particular attention to these cautionary steps, you can save your family a world of headaches later in life when circumstances begin changing rapidly.
+Additionally, you should keep an eye on how your elderly parent completes activities of daily living.

 Long-term care expenses are daunting when you don’t properly prepare for them.
 Most health insurance plans won’t cover long-term care, and the same goes for Medicare, Medicaid, and Social Security.
 It’s you and your loved one’s responsibility to adequately save for sudden expenses to assisted living facilities or care-related installations at your home.